Pseudotsuga menziesii var. glauca (Douglas Fir, Dougfir)

 Order Pinales, Family Pinaceae, Genus Pseudotsuga

-These beautiful trees look quit different from "pine trees," and are common in our mixed conifer forests.
+These beautiful trees look quite different from "pine trees," and are common in our mixed conifer forests.
 The Dougfir of the Pacific Coast (Pseudotsuga menziesii var. menziesii) is a real giant, over 250', while ours tops out at under 200'.
+Wikipedia and Southwest Colorado Wildflowers have more information.

 The bare branches at the top of this tree are a favorite perch for hawks, crows, Townsend Solitaires, and all manner of other birds.